H i s t o r y c o l o r s

-The Historycolors-Archive is financed exclusively privately and not subsidised.
-Please, note that this is a
+The Historycolors-Archive is not subsidised.
+Please, note that this is a "one-man-project".

 In the course of the research, started in 2006, a comprehensive special archive could be built up on the subject which is continuously complemented.
 At an early stage it became clear that - despite all the expectations - an unbelievevable number of so far unknown primary sources is still existent.
 The evaluation, archiving and lasting preservation of color samples, standard colors/collections, documents, some original device, pictures and historical special literature as well as their preservation from the often usual disposal, shows a principal purpose of the activity.
 Besides, all historical color samples are supplied to a digital color measurement whose results are recorded in a color data base.

 The determining results will be available in a comprehensive publication on the subject "Painting and Camouflage of the german armed forces" which will enclose, on account of the already existing primary sources, more than 1000 pages.